 The Master of Arts Program in the Humanities (MAPH) Faculty Board is made up of a diverse group of University of Chicago faculty.
 Board members meet quarterly to discuss the shape and goals of MAPH.

 Associate Professor, English Department and the Karla Scherer Center

 Eric's scholarship focuses chiefly on transformations in political thought and behavior in the eighteenth century.
 Eric's first book, The State as a Work of Art: The Cultural Origins of the Constitution, examined the relation of culture to politics in revolutionary America.
 He was especially interested there in how the emergent state was challenged in its effort to sustain inalienable natural rights alongside slavery and to achieve political secularization at a moment of growing religious expression.
 In another book project, Natural Rights: A Cultural History, 1689-1789, he hopes to explain how and why ordinary people came to believe they had rights before and through the Revolution.
 He specializes in early American cultural, intellectual, and literary history, with additional research and teaching interests in a range of fields and methods: legal history; the history of political thought; book history; visual and material culture studies; quantitative analysis; the history of slavery, abolition, and emancipation; labor history; environmental history; and Atlantic history.

 Associate Professor of Cinema and Media Studies and the College

 Professor of English Language and Literature and the Center for the Study of Gender and Sexuality

 Associate Professor of French Literature

 Mary R. Morton Professor of Philosophy

-Associate Professor of East Asian Languages and Civilizations
+Associate Professor of Japanese Literature and East Asian Languages and Civilizations

-Associate Professor of English Language and Literature; Center for the Study of Race, Politics, and Culture; and Committee on Creative Writing
+Associate Professor of English Language and Literature; and the Committee on Creative Writing